-What to Do if You are Injured in an Accident in Connecticut
+What to Do if You are Injured in an Accident

-If you or a loved one has suffered due to another party’s negligence, contact our firm to file a New Haven personal injury claim or receive personal injury advice.
+If you or a loved one has suffered due to another party’s negligence, contact our firm to file a personal injury claim or receive personal injury advice.
 You should take the following steps if you are injured in an accident:

 First: Seek immediate medical attention.
 Many times injuries, including pain, stiffness, or bruising, do not manifest themselves until 24-48 hours after an accident has taken place.
 Even if there are no physical symptoms at the time of the accident, you should always consider seeking immediate medical attention.
 If symptoms develop after an accident, do not hesitate to consult a physician as soon as possible.
 Any hesitation, procrastination or delay may adversely affect you down the line.